With almost everything going up in cost, it’s more important than ever for businesses to find ways to reduce spending.

 Subscriptions to SaaS (Software as a Service) applications have increased across companies of all sizes.

-But many SaaS apps are redundant or underutilized, resulting in “SaaS sprawl.”
+However many SaaS apps are redundant or underutilized, resulting in “SaaS sprawl.”
 In a study, Productiv found that less than half of licensed employees regularly use the apps available to them.

 Keep a list of all known SaaS subscriptions in a master spreadsheet.
 Then, periodically review the list and decide if there should be a reduction in license count for specific apps — or if some subscriptions should be terminated.